ghostwords/localore/README.md

 4. Optional, but recommended: Set up a Python 3 "virtual environment" for working on this project with `virtualenv`.

+	1. get the virtualenv script with pip: `pip install virtualenv`
+	2. close and reopen terminal
+	3. create the virtual environment inside the project folder: `mkvirtualenv -p $(which python3) env`

+5. Switch to the Wagtail/Django project directory: `cd localore`.

-5. Install Python dependencies: `pip install -r localore/requirements-dev.txt`.
+6. Install Python dependencies: `pip install -r requirements-dev.txt`.
 Install from `requirements-dev-linux.txt` on Linux.
 When we run into errors here, it probably means we forgot to document and/or install some platform dependency (see step 3).

+7. Install front-end dependencies: `npm install --python=python2`

-6. Copy [localore/localore/.env](localore/localore/.env) to `localore/localore/.env.local`.
+8. Copy [localore/.env](localore/localore/.env) to `localore/.env.local`.
 This is where your local environment variable settings (database config, etc.) go.
-See the arguments passed into `Env()` in [localore/localore/settings.py](localore/localore/settings.py) for the complete list.
+See the arguments passed into `Env()` in [localore/settings.py](localore/localore/settings.py) for the list.

-7. Set up the database: `python localore/manage.py migrate`, then `createsuperuser`
+9. Set up the database: `python manage.py migrate`, then `createsuperuser`

-8. Run the dev server: `python localore/manage.py runserver`
+10. Run the Django dev server: `python manage.py runserver`

+11. Run Grunt: `grunt serve`

+	If the Django dev server isn't running on port 8000 (the default), you have to update livereload's proxy config in [Gruntfile.js](localore/Gruntfile.js).

+## Things that have to happen repeatedly

+1. you have to activate the python virt. environment first, whenever you work with the project

+	- to activate, switch to project folder, run: `source env/bin/activate`
+	- so, activating will make "python" point to the local python and will make pip (python package manager) work with the local packages folder

+2. you have rerun migrations whenever you pull down changes that affect the DB

+3. you have to reinstall python deps from the requirements file whenever the requirements file gets updated

 ## License